What's Coming to Netflix in June 2023

 What’s Coming to Netflix on June 6th

-- My Little Pony: Make Your Mark (Chapter 4) Netflix Original – Animated kids series.
+- My Little Pony: Make Your Mark (Chapter 4 – Bridlewoodstock) Netflix Original – Animated kids series.

 - Ordinary Men: The Forgotten Holocaust (2022) – German historical documentary examines how and why thousands of ordinary Germans carried out the atrocities they did.